 The Raiders made more personnel moves today.
-In a continuing effort to upgrade their lines, the team signed Glenn Holtzman and Paul Oglesby.
+In a continuing effort to upgrade their lines, the team signed Glenn Holtzman, Paul Oglesby, and Riley Morris.
 Holtzman, a 6’3″, 250-pound defensive end out of North Texas State had been drafted by the Rams in 1954 in the 26th round and spent four years in Los Angeles, one of them as a starter.
 After the Rams traded him, along with six other players and a pair of draft picks, to the Cardinals in exchange for Ollie Matson, Holtzman refused to report to Chicago and pursued careers in acting and professional wrestling instead.
 Sid Gillman had tabbed him a few months ago to play for the Chargers, but cut him earlier this week, giving the Raiders a chance to pick him up.

 Oglesby, a 6’4″, 235-pound tackle from UCLA had been drafted by both the Cardinals and the Oilers and went with Houston.
 He was plagued by minor ailments in camp, and the Oilers eventually gave up on him and let him go.